eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 ### Epistemic Noise

 We add noise to the voter's perceived utility of each candidate, simulating the fact that voters are often misinformed or otherwise unable to accurately evaluate the candidates.
+We adjust this with the $t$ parameter, which is the correlation between the voter's true utility and their perceived utility.

 If $u_i(c)$ is the true utility of candidate $c$ for voter $i$, then we can define a voter's perceived utility as: